Hierarchical Learning-Enhanced MPC for Safe Crowd Navigation with Heterogeneous Constraints: Hardware Experiments

 \subsection{Comparative Results}

 With a relatively high degree of repeatability, we designed a corridor-like experimental scenario consisting of one large polygonal obstacle, five static circular obstacles, and three pedestrians.
 The distance between the initial and target positions was set to 8 m, consistent with the simulation environment.
 The proposed method was evaluated against SAGE and HGAT-DRL, with each method tested 20 times.
 Statistical results are summarized in Table \ref{tab:exp_compare}.
+To better highlight the planner’s capabilities, the experimental scenarios are intentionally designed to be more challenging than typical daily-life environments.
+Furthermore, the participating pedestrians are instructed to avoid actively yielding to the robot whenever possible.
 It is important to note that, due to the inherent non-reproducibility of pedestrian behaviors, these experimental results, while providing an intuitive reference, should not be considered strictly rigorous.

 The results of the real-world experiments were generally consistent with those observed in simulation.
 However, due to the increased spatial constraints of the experimental setup compared to the simulation environment, the DN values increased across all methods.
 We attribute the improvement of the proposed method over the baselines to the introduction of the optimization-based backend, which is capable of handling out-of-distribution scenarios, while the overall decline in performance across all methods, as compared to the simulation results, is likely due to limitations in the perception module.